rtfmp/rtfmp.github.io/_posts/2015-05-19-missing-datastore.md

 ---
 layout: post
-title: Dude, where's my datastore?
+title: Dude, where's my VMFS datastore?
 ---
-Consider these situation.
+Consider these situations.
 Suddenly, a VM goes down and the datastore on which it sits is greyed out in vCenter.
 A virtual machine is unable access one of it's disks.
 You are unable to browse the datastore because it is greyed out.
 The VMFS datastore is inaccessible across hosts in the cluster.

 What can we do?
 The first thing we need to check is, can the host access the VMFS datastore?
 Most likely not because we can't browser it from vSphere client GUI.
 To be certain, we can check it from the command line. ssh to the ESXi host and run one of these commands